mattthughes/souls-like-gallery-app/TESTING.md

 * When clicking the like button more the like button multiple times the like id will show as undefined and refresh the page to stop the application from crashing.
 * When deleting, editing a comment the page refreshes rather than keeping the user on the same page.
 * When creating and deleting a comment the toast notification does not load due to window.location.reload will look for a solution.
+* When submitting the edit profile form a warning is sent to the console regarding an unmounted component with the state not being able to be updated due to this.
+I tried to create a use effect clean up function to detect the state which did not fix the warning will look for a solution.

 ### Manual Testing